Ultreon/RandomThingz/updates.md

 # Updates
-These are the updates for QForgeMod (QFM).
+These are the updates for Random Thingz (RT).

 ## 2.0 Beta 4
 [ ] Javascript console for MC.